Koyamot/web-sprint-challenge-advanced-css-and-intro-js/README.md

 2. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?
 3. How would you explain the concept of a variable to someone new to programming?
 4. What is the purpose of using functions in code?
+    Functions are important in code because it allows the developer to repeat sections of code with just a single line.
 5. What is JSON data?
+    JSON stands for JavaScript Object Notation.
+It is a syntax (human-readable text) for storing and exchanging data that is written with JavaScript object notation.
+This allows browsers and servers to communicate with each other.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.